Are You Ready For The Road?

 - Check all fluids-Several fluids require attention in addition to antifreeze.
 They include engine oil, power steering, brake and transmission fluids, and windshield washer solvent.

 - Check hoses and belts-a failing belt can affect the air conditioning, electrical system, and power steering, as well as the cooling system.
 Cooling system hoses may be deteriorating from within, so old clamps and hoses in marginal conditions may need to be replaced.

 "While a last minute checkup is better than no checkup, motorists should plan ahead to allow time to perform necessary maintenance themselves or at the local service facility.
 A properly maintained vehicle is safer and more dependable and will even save a few dollars at the gas pumps." said the Car Care Council's Executive Director, Rich White.

-A pre-tip inspection not only helps reduce chances of costly and even dangerous road trouble, it also provides an opportunity to have repairs made at home, with one’s own technician who knows the vehicle.
+A pre-trip inspection not only helps reduce the chances of costly and even dangerous road trouble, but it also provides an opportunity to have repairs made at home, with one’s own technician who knows the vehicle.
 It provides peace of mind, which is especially important.
 While no inspection can guarantee a car’s performance, it’s comforting to know proper precautions were taken.

 Helpful Stats & Information (VIN Decoder)

 Would you like to know if your vehicle is the subject of an ongoing defect investigation?
 Check out the latest information on recalls, compliance testing, and technical service bulletins from the National Highway Traffic Safety Administration.

 The VIN (Vehicle Identification Number) commonly found inside the door jam or windshield, can be used to verify vehicle information such as the engine, body style, transmission, drivetrain, as well as the year, make, model, and sub-model information.